The Boarder's Door: Critical reception

 Noel Gardner, in his positive review of the album for The Quietus, stated that '[i]n the best way possible, all the songs here kind of feel like standards', whilst Owain Paciuszko, writing for God Is in the TV Zine, referred to the album as a 'snapshot of two incredibly talented musicians perfectly at ease with themselves and playing beautiful, exciting and enriching music,' granting it four stars out of five.

-Matthew Horton's review of the album for The Line of Best Fit asserted that 'Brokaw and Farina are guitar virtuosos without being overly showy – there's nothing else here but their playing and their exchange of voices, and one never overpowers the other, the guitar as eloquent as the vocal'; Similarly, Delusions of Adequacy's review of The Boarder's Door asserted that '[w]hether together, apart or just in the same vague vicinity, it's clear that Chris Brokaw and Geoff Farina's talented tributaries have entwined here masterfully once more, for a collection that comforts as much as it challenges.'
+Matthew Horton's review of the album for The Line of Best Fit asserted that 'Brokaw and Farina are guitar virtuosos without being overly showy – there's nothing else here but their playing and their exchange of voices, and one never overpowers the other, the guitar as eloquent as the vocal'; Similarly, Delusions of Adequacys review of The Boarder's Door asserted that '[w]hether together, apart or just in the same vague vicinity, it's clear that Chris Brokaw and Geoff Farina's talented tributaries have entwined here masterfully once more, for a collection that comforts as much as it challenges.'